-The undergraduate curriculum for the degree of Bachelor of Science (BS) in Chemical Engineering is a four-year program.
-It consists of 140 term credit hours of coursework, of which 30 credits are completed in the freshman year while the student is enrolled in the Faculty of Arts and Sciences, and of which 110 credits are completed in three years while the student is enrolled in the Maroun Semaan Faculty of Engineering and Architecture.
+The undergraduate curriculum for the degree of bachelor of science (BS) in chemical engineering is a four-year program.
+It consists of 140 term credit hours of coursework, of which 30 credits are completed in the freshman year while the students are enrolled in the Faculty of Arts and Sciences, and of which 110 credits are completed in three years while the students are enrolled in the Maroun Semaan Faculty of Engineering and Architecture.
 Students who are admitted at the sophomore level will be required to complete 110 credits in three years to earn the degree as outlined here:

-General Engineering Fundamentals (13 credits)

-FEAA 200 Introduction to Engineering and Architecture 3 cr.
+General Engineering Fundamentals (13 credits) FEAA 200 Introduction to Engineering and Architecture 3 cr.
 CIVE 210 Statics 3 cr.
 EECE 210 Electric Circuits 3 cr.
 EECE 231 Introduction to Programming Using C++ and MATLAB 3 cr.
 MECH 220 Engineering Graphics 1 cr.

-Mathematics (15 credits)

-MATH 201 Calculus and Analytic Geometry III 3 cr.
+Mathematics (15 credits) MATH 201 Calculus and Analytic Geometry III 3 cr.
 MATH 202 Differential Equations 3 cr.
 STAT 230 Introduction to Probability and Random Variables 3 cr.
 MATH 218 Elementary Linear Algebra with Applications 3 cr.
 MATH 251 Numerical Computing 3 cr.

-Sciences (9 credits)

-CHEM 204 Physical Chemistry for Chemical Engineers 2 cr.
+Sciences (9 credits) CHEM 204 Physical Chemistry for Chemical Engineers 2 cr.
 CHEM 207 Survey of Organic Chemistry and Petrochemicals 4 cr.
 CHEM 219 Analytical and Instrumental Chemistry for Chemical Engineers 3 cr.